Artificial Intelligence, Distributed Ledger Technology, Internet of Things. Are they truly game changers?

 ©2018 The Bank of New York Mellon Corporation.

-Managing Director and Head of Global Innovation, Digital Platform Office, BNY Mellon Treasury Services
+Managing Director, Digital Office, BNY Mellon Treasury Services